 ESTOC was established by the Institute of Marine Sciences (IFM) Kiel, now the Helmholtz Centre for Ocean Research (GEOMAR), and the University of Bremen in Germany and Spain’s Canary Institute of Marine Sciences (now PLOCAN) and the Instituto Español de Oceanografia (IEO).
 The site is a member of the European Multidisciplinary Seafloor and water column Observatory (EMSO) European Research Infrastructure Consortium (ERIC) network of deep ocean observatories and the Integrated Carbon Observation System (ICOS)—the ICOS Ocean Thematic Centre is leading ocean site cross-calibration and validation study during the ATL2MED mission—and provides data to several European data networks including EMODNET, SeaDataNet, and CORIOLIS.

 SD 1030 has completed a series of patterns around the ESTOC site and is now heading north to rendezvous with SD 1053.
 The two saildrones will perform comparisons at the Instituto Hidrográfico (Portugual)’s MONIZEE weather station before entering the Mediterranean Sea through the Strait of Gibraltar.
-The 3,200-nautical mile (5,926-kilometer) ATL2MED mission began with an eddy survey in the vicinity of Cabo Verde in November – December 2019 and is expected to conclude in Trieste, Italy, in March 2020.
+The 3,200-nautical mile (5,926-kilometer) ATL2MED mission began with an eddy survey in the vicinity of Cabo Verde in November – December 2019 and is expected to conclude in Trieste, Italy, mid-2020.